ComoRAG: A Cognitive-Inspired Memory-Organized RAG for Stateful Long Narrative Reasoning: Introduction

 However, existing RAG methods still struggle to effectively address this challenge.
 Advanced single-step retrieval remains limited by its static index.
-This includes methods such as RAPTOR~\cite{raptor}, which clusters and summarizes text chunks to retrieve at different levels of details; HippoRAGv2~\cite{hipporag2}, which mimics the human hippocampus by building a knowledge graph to achieve multi-hop reasoning in a single retrieval step.
-Nonetheless, single-step methods rely on one-shot static retrieval, which may lead to shallow comprehension.
-For example, in Figure~\ref{fig1}(a), the evidence about Snape can mislead the model into making a false inference.
+This includes methods such as RAPTOR \cite{raptor}, which clusters and summarizes text chunks to retrieve at different levels of details; HippoRAGv2 \cite{hipporag2} and GraphRAG \cite{graphrag}, which build knowledge graphs to achieve multi-hop reasoning in a single retrieval step.
+Nonetheless, one-shot static retrieval inevitably leads to shallow comprehension.
+For example, the evidence about Snape in Fig.~\ref{fig1}(a) can mislead the model into making a false inference.

 As a remedy, multi-step retrieval methods offer a more promising direction, such as IRCoT \cite{ircot}, which interleaves the retrieval process with Chain-of-Thought reasoning \cite{cot}; Self-RAG \cite{selfrag}, which trains a model to adaptively retrieve and reflect on evidence; and MemoRAG \cite{memorag}, which uses a dual-system architecture to generate clues from compressed global context.
 These methods all target to obtain richer context through iterative retrieval.
 However, their retrieval steps are typically independent, which lack coherent reasoning throughout explicit narrative progression, featuring fragmented evidence with a stateless comprehension.
 As illustrated in Figure~\ref{fig1}(b), due to a lack of dynamic memory, multi-step retrieval fails to integrate contradictory evidence such as \textit{``Snape protects/bullies Harry''} and cannot understand the evolution of his actions, ultimately unable to yield the correct answer.